This post may contain affiliate links. Please read our disclosure policy.

-These Holiday Brownies are super fudgy, Christmas tree shapes, topped with sweet green icing, M&Ms and sprinkles.
-Holiday Brownies are the ultimate holiday dessert- perfect for lunch boxes too!
+These Holiday Brownies are super fudgy, Christmas tree shapes, topped with sweet green/red icing, festive M&Ms and sprinkles.
+Holiday Brownies are the ultimate holiday dessert- Kids and adults alike will love these Christmas brownies!

 How to Make Holiday Brownies